Last updated: March 11, 2022

 After you've restored the contact, follow the instructions above to perform a GDPR delete of the contact.

 Please note: a permanent deletion and a GDPR deletion are not the same action.
-When permanently deleted, the record will be deleted from the account but the associated files will not.
-Also, the record will not be blocked from being created again in the account.
+When permanently deleted, the record will be deleted from the account but will not be blocked from being created again.